shorepine/tulipcc/docs/tulip_api.md

 Once connected to Wi-Fi, Tulip can also control or respond to an [Alles mesh.](https://github.com/bwhitman/alles/blob/main/README.md) Alles is a wrapper around AMY that lets you control the synthesizer over Wi-Fi to remote speakers, or other computers or Tulips.
 Connect any number of Alles speakers to the wifi to have instant surround sound!
 See the Alles [getting started tutorial](https://github.com/bwhitman/alles/blob/main/getting-started.md) for more information and for more music examples.

+Tulip can also route AMY signals to CV outputs connected over Tulip CC's I2C port.
+You will need one or two [M5Stack DAC2s](https://shop.m5stack.com/products/dac-2-i2c-unit-gp8413) or similar GP8413 setup.
+This lets you send accurate LFOs over CV to modular or other older analog synthesizers.

 ![With Alles](https://raw.githubusercontent.com/bwhitman/tulipcc/main/docs/pics/nicoboard-alles.jpg)

 ```python